yhzhuo/DataScience/java/TasksRanking/src/self/yaohua/tasksranking/README.md

 In my real life, I have 19 goals and 41 tasks in total.
 I really can not figure out my priority list easily and make daily plan.
 So TasksRanking helps me!<br>
 By reading results of TasksRanking while making daily plan, I never feel stress even when a lot of objectives come to my life concurrently!<br>
-Also, TasksRanking explains the ranking results in number.
-It explains my motivations to me when I don't understand my actions in the past.<br>
+Also, as TasksRanking explains the ranking results in number, it explains my motivations to me when I don't understand my past actions.<br>
 As a lover of Math, I'm so happy to see my loved Math helps me everyday!!!
 </p>